Yi-Xia-2010/Recognize-Player-Arousal-Changes/README.md

 # Recognizing-Player-Arousal-Changes-in-Games
-This is the repository containing the supplement files for the paper "Knowing Arousal Changes without Seeing You: Recognizing the Player’s Arousal Changes in the Game through Game Footage Videos and Game Context Features"
+This is the repository containing the supplement files for the paper "Now You See Me: Recognizing the Player’s Arousal Changes in the Game through Game Footage Videos and Game Context Features"

 Please note:
     1. The default relative position (commented in scripts) has been set in our code, please adjust it yourself if needed.